idazco/odoo-docker-ez/README.md

 # odoo-docker-ez

+A simple and complete way to build and run Odoo in Docker.

 ## Supported Versions

-I don't believe its practical to upgrade our deployments to every new version Odoo, but instead I upgrade even versions only.
-So currently this project is being developed and maintained for even versions of Odoo starting from v10.
-If I get a use case to support v11 or any other odd-numbered version, I'll do it.

-## Project Goals

- - Provide a simple way to build Docker Odoo images
- - Make the images as complete as possible so that, for most use cases, things just work without additional effort
+ 10 and 12

-## Whats special about our build
+## Whats different about our build

  - Nginx reverse proxy is already part of the version 10 image and configured so that certain modules which require it, will work, for example, the Discuss (chat) module.
-In the version 12 directory we use haproxy with certbot in a separate container instead and provide a setup in docker-compose.yml
+For version 12, we use **haproxy with certbot** in a separate container instead and provide a setup in docker-compose.yml with a sample config.
  - I pre-install dependencies so that if certain standard/common modules are installed that need them, they are already there.
- - I pre-add certain useful modules that we seem to use often with certain clients.
-We also use modules that facilitate high availability deployments.
+ - I pre-add certain useful modules that we seem to use often with certain clients that want high availability deployments.

 <hr>